 Among natural gem minerals colored by chromium, Emeralds, Rubies and some red Spinels with strong color saturation may contain enough chromium (> 0.4%) to partly contribute to the weak or moderate magnetic responses caused by a combination of iron and chromium.
 Chromium content within some Garnets, especially Chrome Pyrope, may also contribute in a small way to total magnetic susceptibility.
 Green Chrome Chalcedony and occasionally Chrome Tourmaline can show faint magnetic attraction that may due entirely to chromium and vanadium.

 Small green crystals of idiochromatic Uvarovite Garnet (an opaque Chromium Garnet) can contain 10-100 times more chromium than Emerald.
-Uvarovite Garnet crystals and crystals of Chromium-dravite Tourmaline are the only natural gem crystals known to have high magnetic susceptibility due to chromium.
-Druse crystals of Uvarovite show a Pick-up response to an N52 magnet, and Uvarovite crystals over 1ct. show a Drag response.
+Uvarovite Garnet crystals and crystals of Chromium-dravite Tourmaline are the only natural gem crystals that have high magnetic susceptibility due to chromium.
+Druse crystals of Uvarovite show a Pick-up response to an N52 magnet, and Uvarovite crystals over 1 carat show a Drag response.

 Other Coloring Agents: Yellow Smithsonite is colored by the transition metal cadmium, which is diamagnetic.
 Yellow Smithsonite gems can show weak magnetic attraction, likely due to the presence of iron impurities.
 In Amazonite Feldspar, ions of lead are involved in the formation of color centers that give rise to green and blue color.
 Lead is a diamagnetic metal, but metal ions of any type involved in color centers are never in concentrations high enough to be detectabiliyy magnetic.